QuentinRa/blog.quentinra.dev/tools/docker/tags/env.md

 [Go back](..#most-used-instructions)

-You can use ENV to set environment variables
+You can use ENV to set environment variables with `NAME`: a variable name, and `VALUE`: the value of the variable.

 ```dockerfile
 ENV NAME VALUE
 # or
 ENV NAME=VALUE
 ```

-with

-* `NAME`: a variable name
-* `VALUE`: the value of the variable

 <hr class="sl">